tymyrddin/blue/source/docs/home/smart/iot.md

 2. Disable their spy mode:
    * Samsung: Settings → Support → Terms & Policies → "Viewing Information" → OFF (because no, Samsung, you're not my therapist)
    * LG: Settings → All Settings → General → About This TV → "Live Plus" → OFF (it's neither "live" nor a "plus")
-3. Give them a dumb friend (Use a Roku/Fire Stick instead—they're cheaper and less nosy)
+3. Give them a dumb friend (Use a Roku/Fire Stick instead, they're cheaper and less nosy)

 ## Cameras – The overzealous neighborhood watch